OliverCodez/VerusPay/scripts/VerusPayInstallGuide.md

 `screen`
 `./verus-cli/verusd -mint -daemon`

-To disconnect from the screen issue: CTRL-D
+To disconnect from the screen issue: CTRL-A-D

 Now run script_2 from your SSH login by issuing `./script_2` from your home folder.